Samuel-Cavada/Privileged-Identity-Manager-Highlights/README.md

 # Privileged-Identity-Manager-Highlights

-➜ Implemented just-in-time access and time-bound role assignments using Microsoft PIM to reduce privileged access exposure.
+➜ Implemented just-in-time access and time-bound role assignments using Microsoft PIM to minimize privileged access exposure and enhance security.